-Every employer may claim annually as an operating expense of the industry or business, an amount equal to a month of salary for each employee to which you have granted the right to nurse their babies or express their maternal milk during 30 minutes or two periods of 15 minutes daily.
+Every employer may claim annually, as an operating expense of the industry or business, an amount equal to a month of salary for each employee to whom you have granted the right to nurse their babies or extract their maternal milk during one hour within each full time working day which can be divided in two periods of 30 minutes or three periods of 20 minutes.
+In the case of companies considered as small businesses by the Federal Small Business Administration, the period will be one half hour of each full time working day, which can be divided in two periods of 15 minutes.

-Every business or industry established or to be established in the "Península de Cantera" within the next five years beginning from December 25, 2002, will be entitled to claim an additional deduction
+Every business or industry established or to be established in the "Península de Cantera" within the next five (5) years beginning from December 25, 2002, will be entitled to claim an additional deduction for salaries paid, equal to 5% of the minimun salary applicable to each new employment created during this period (Act No. 20 of July 10, 1992, as amended).
+This deduction will be claimed for a period of five years counted from the year in which this benefit was claimed for first time.

-Every person affiliated to an exempt business under the Tax Incentives Act of 1998 or under previous tax incentives acts, will be entitled to claim a special deduction equal to the total expenses incurred in Puerto Rico in activities related to investigation, experimentation, medical studies, health studies, clinical studies and basic sciences studies guided to the development of new products, new uses or indications for such products, to the improvements of the same, or to the study of diseases, in excess of the annual average of such expenses incurred during the 3 taxable years finished prior to January 1, 2004, or those parts of said period that may be applicable and which are deductible in the taxable year.
+Every person affiliated to an exempt business under the Tax Incentives Act of 1998 or under previous tax incentives acts, will be entitled to claim a special deduction equal to the total expenses incurred in Puerto Rico in activities related to investigation, experimentation, medical studies, health studies, clinical studies and basic sciences studies guided to the development of new products, new uses or indications for such products, to the improvements of the same, or to the study of diseases, in excess of the annual average of such expenses incurred during the 3 taxable years ended prior to January 1, 2004, or those parts of said period that may be applicable and which are deductible in the taxable year.

-For these purposes "affiliated person" means any juridical entity that:
+For these purposes "affiliated person" means any juridical person that: